u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 - Create norms that reward and incentivize **openness instead of secrecy**
 - Ensure scientists can build their prestige in an interpretable way through more granular attribution for their contributions, instead of it being transferred in aggregate by journal impact and authorship position

-Though the technology and infrastructure was always possible for some of these (and in fact, is slowly being built -- see DataCite, Crossref, OpenAlex, preprint servers), it feels much more realistic to scale these systems in an agentic world.
-Especially if we explore creating a more granular unit of science for more rapid / iterative sharing of results.
+Though the technology and infrastructure was always possible for some of these (and in fact, is slowly being built -- see DataCite, Crossref, OpenAlex, preprint servers), it feels much more realistic to scale these systems in an agentic world, especially if we explore creating a more granular unit of science for more rapid / iterative sharing of results.

 Large language models are getting us to a point where we can:

-- Address issues of information overload through agentic systems that can contextually search through and evaluate the relevance of significantly more articles than an individual human (see [Undermind](https://undermind.ai) and [FutureHouse](https://www.futurehouse.org/) for deep, adaptive scientific discovery)
+- Address issues of information overload through agentic systems that can contextually search through and evaluate the relevance of significantly more articles than an individual human (see [Undermind](https://undermind.ai) and [FutureHouse](https://www.futurehouse.org/) for deep, adaptive scientific search, or [scite.ai](https://scite.ai) for innovations in citation indices)
-- Have new ways to formulate hypotheses and analyze data (consider [PlutoBio](https://pluto.bio/) and [PotatoAI](https://readysetpotato.com/))
+- Have new ways to formulate hypotheses and analyze data (consider [PlutoBio](https://pluto.bio/), [PotatoAI](https://readysetpotato.com/), and [Elicit](https://elicit.org))
 - Make it easier to harmonize different data sources (see [DevanoAI](https://devano.ai/))
 - Run faster experiments that we can scale through machine-readable, interoperable data
 - Streamline how we communicate findings and build on our existing knowledge